-Venlafaxine hydrochloride extended-release capsule USP is an extended-release capsule for once-a-day oral administration that contains venlafaxine hydrochloride USP, a serotonin and norepinephrine reuptake inhibitor (SNRI).
+Venlafaxine hydrochloride extended-release capsules USP for once-a-day oral administration contains venlafaxine hydrochloride USP, a serotonin and norepinephrine reuptake inhibitor (SNRI).

-Venlafaxine is designated (R/S)-1-[2-(dimethylamino)-1-(4-methoxyphenyl)ethyl] cyclohexanol hydrochloride or (\pm) -1-[α -[(dimethylamino)methyl]-p--methoxybenzyl] cyclohexanol hydrochloride and has the molecular formula of $C{17}H{27}NO_2HCl$.
-Its molecular weight is 313.86.
-The structural formula is shown as follows:
+Venlafaxine is designated (R/S)-1-[2-(dimethylamino)-1-(4-methoxyphenyl)ethyl] cyclohexanol hydrochloride or (\pm)-1-[α - [(dimethylamino)methyl]-p-methoxybenzyl] cyclohexanol hydrochloride and has the empirical formula of $C{17}H{27}NO_2$ HCl.
+Its molecular weight is 313.87.
+The structural formula is shown as follows.